 The Affinity Process strategy allows students to synthesize large amounts of information by organizing it into themes.
 This strategy ensures every student has a voice in the decision-making process as they create connections among similar ideas.
-In the affinity process, the teacher provides students with a prompt that can result in multiple answers.
+First, the teacher provides students with a prompt that can result in multiple answers.
 After students respond, they work together to group similar answers until all ideas are arranged in themes.
 These themes can be ranked based on the number of similar ideas they contain.
 This is great for brainstorming ideas or creating classroom consensus.

 Ask students to answer this prompt on a sticky note.
 If students provide multiple answers, each answer should have its own sticky note.

-Partner students and have them pool their sticky notes.
+Pair up students and have them pool their sticky notes.
 Invite pairs to find and group similar answers together, then name the categories into which the answers are sorted.
 For example, students may pair the answers "grizzly bear" and "corgi" into a category they name "mammals."